rossbayer/grunt-sbt/README.md

 Adding the Plugin
 =================

-First, add the plugin to your plugins.sbt file (coming soon):
+First, add the plugin to your plugins.sbt file:

 ```scala
 addSbtPlugin("org.rbayer" % "grunt-sbt" % "1.0")